adamdsmith/geobird/README.md

 Continuing our Piedmont NWR example, the output of the `make_checklists` function is an Excel spreadsheet containing four sheets: (1) seasonal abundance codes for those season with enough complete checklists, (2) seasonal occurrence information giving the total number of checklists (complete and incomplete) reporting a given species, (3) a finalized checklist within the actual refuge boundary (if the actual boundary was requested) and (4) a summary of the eBird effort at each requested buffer distance (seasonal totals of complete and all eBird checklists).

-If no seasons have enough complete checklists to generate abundnace codes, the first and third sheets (seasonal abundance and species checklist) is not generated.
-With Piedmont NWR, this is irrelevant as all season contain a sufficient number of complete checklists (as we've defined it; 10 complete checklists).
+If no seasons have enough complete checklists to generate abundance codes, the first and third sheets (seasonal abundance and species checklist) are not generated.
+With Piedmont NWR, this is irrelevant as all seasons contain a sufficient number of complete checklists (as we've defined it; 10 complete checklists).

 The columns included on the seasonal abundance and occurrence sheets depend on the specification of the buffer in the call to `geo_ebird`.
 In the current example, we did not explore eBird records in a buffer around Piedmont NWR, but rather used only the actual refuge boundary.